-Both of these members supply and train dogs that are specially selected to work with children.
+All three of these orgasnitions supply and train dogs that are specially selected to work with children.

-ADUK currently has no members that support people to train their own pet dogs as Autism Assistance Dogs.
+ADUK currently has no member organisations that support people to train their own pet dogs as autism assistance dogs.
 However, Dogs for Good do run a Family Dog Service that gives advice and support to help families with an autistic child to get the most out of their relationship with their pet dog.
 Find out more about the Family Dog Service.

-ADUK is working with a range of organisations that are working towards the same accreditation that our members have and several of them train Autism Assistance Dogs for people of all ages.
-You can find out more about ADUK candidates by visiting our candidate page.
+ADUK is working with a range of organisations that are working towards the same accreditation that our members have and several of them train autism assistance dogs.

 There are currently no ADUK members that train psychiatric assistance dogs.